zandermoss/nautypy/README.rst

 Usage of ``nautypy`` is demonstrated in the examples.
 Translation between multigraphs and simple graphs is explained in detail in ``examples/3flavor_hostgraphs.py`` and in the documentation.

+Reference documentation is available at https://zandermoss.github.io/nautypy/

 Installation
 ============
+* Source code is available at https://github.com/zandermoss/nautypy

 * The C interface to NAUTY, ``libnautypy``, is built from source (``src/nautypy.c``, ``include/nautypy.h``) using the `Meson build system <https://mesonbuild.com>`_.
   If you are unfamiliar with Meson, take a look at their `in-depth tutorial <https://mesonbuild.com/IndepthTutorial.html>`_.